ahrampy/Flipcamp/README.md

 [Flipcamp Live](https://flipcamp.herokuapp.com/#/)

-Flipcamp is a site clone of Hipcamp, an online marketplace that helps people find and book campsites directly from landowners.
+Flipcamp is a site clone of Hipcamp, an online marketplace that helps users find and book campsites directly from landowners.

 ## Technologies